bcrowell/timetravel/README.md

 code.
 In the application of interest, this should cause the float to be typeset on the same page as the one on which it was invoked.

+To start compilation from scratch, delete the subdirectory, named timetravel, that is automatically created by the script.

 Because the ruby script has to be able to parse the tex file, the begin and end statements for each timetravel environment must be the first things other than whitespace to occur on their lines.